-In the development of the SGT, we aim to go beyond the innovation of changing the sampling medium from blood to saliva, and further create value for the patient and the payers, by decreasing the cost of managing diabetes, improving the outcomes of the disease and convenience in testing methodology.
-This will be achieved by directly transferring the SGB reading from the "smart" device or the dedicated reader to the company's proprietary DIS, which is cloud-based and where every user/patient will have the option to create his or her own medical record where the SGB results will be uploaded.
+In our development of the SGT, we aim to go beyond the innovation of changing the sampling medium from blood to saliva, and further create value for the patient and the payers by decreasing the cost of managing diabetes, improving the outcomes of the disease and providing convenience in testing methodology.
+This will be achieved by directly transferring the SGB reading from the smart device or the dedicated reader to our proprietary digital information system, which is cloud-based to enable every patient the option to create his or her own medical record where the SGB results will be uploaded.

-The DIS is intended to be interfaced to an artificial intelligence system and can at the patient's or authorized carer's requirement disseminate patient data to a remote caregiver, a service for consultation or to any other individual with whom the patient chooses to share their glucose level measurements.
-Patients and payers may leverage the DIS to decrease cost and improve outcomes and convenience.
+Our digital information system is intended to be interfaced to an artificial intelligence system and will be able to. at the patient's or authorized carer's direction, disseminate patient data to a remote caregiver, a service for consultation or to any other individual with whom the patient chooses to share his or her glucose level measurements.
+We believe patients and payers will be able to leverage our digital information system to decrease cost and improve outcomes and convenience.

-The SGB drives economic value beyond the revenue stemming from the sale of the SGB units - it also allows for monetization and the creation of separate revenue streams from the patient network and other data that resides within the DIS, through:
+The SGB drives economic value beyond the revenue stemming from the sale of the SGB units - it also allows for monetization and the creation of separate revenue streams from the patient network and other data that resides within our digital information system, by way of the following:

 - Data usage.
 The usage of the data, and the analysis and interpretation of the data, to improve patients' conditions and leveraging this insight to improve patient care. - Safe data sharing.
-The provision of data sharing services between users/patients, authorized carers and authorized medical practitioners. - Data collection.
-The collection of anonymized data, its aggregation with other data from multiple sources and multiple health devices and its further combination with non-health data.
+The provision of data-sharing services between users/patients, authorized carers and authorized medical practitioners. - Data collection.
+The collection of anonymized data, its aggregation with other data from multiple sources and multiple health devices and its combination with non-health data.

-Usage, safe sharing and collection of data will be leveraged in the following four revenue-generating channels:
+We plan to leverage this usage, safe sharing and collection of data in the following four revenue-generating channels:

 - 1. Direct Monetization Channel.
 This channel focuses on the development of revenue based on commercial relationships for the use of anonymized and compliant information derived from data generation. - 2.
 Commercial Adjacencies Channel.
 This channel focuses on the development of revenue from data generated through patient engagement and market insights from a clinical and medical perspective. - 3.
 Product and Service Bundles Channel.
-This channel focuses on ancillary revenue generated through bespoke service opportunities across the industry.
-For example, working with insurers to develop products that integrate the usage of testing as part of their service offering. - 4.
+This channel focuses on ancillary revenue generated through bespoke service opportunities across the industry, for example, by working with insurers to develop products that integrate the usage of testing as part of their service offering. - 4.
 Core Operations Synergy Channel.
-Through combining the data generation with the use of artificial intelligence, we expect to have a deep insight into our customer base, providing a high level of customer insight.
+Through combining the data generation with the use of artificial intelligence, we expect to develop a deep insight into our customer base, providing a high level of customer insight.
 It is expected that this insight will drive a high customer retention level and generate a considerable number of broader revenue opportunities through direct and specific interaction with our customer base.

-The SGB development program is currently at the stage of implementation of the clinical evidence module, or "CEM," which incorporates the commercial production of the investigative biosensor devices to commence the clinical evaluation of analytical performance of the device and generate the clinical evidence necessary to gain regulatory approval from the National Medical Products Administration of China, or "NMPA," formerly the China Food and Drug Administration.
+The SGB development program is currently at the stage of implementation of the clinical evidence module, which incorporates the commercial production of the investigative biosensor devices to commence the clinical evaluation of analytical performance of the device and generate the clinical evidence necessary to gain regulatory approval from the National Medical Products Administration of China, or "NMPA," formerly known as the China Food and Drug Administration.

-The SGB is manufactured using modified reel-to-reel printing technology that was developed at the Australian National Fabrication Facility, or the "ANFF."
-See Figure 2 below.
+The SGB is manufactured using modified reel-to-reel printing technology that was developed at the Australian National Fabrication Facility.
+See Figure 2 below for a depiction of the reel-to-reel printing.
 This technology allows mass volume printing at a low cost.